 1. Introduction to Shinto and Folk Religion

-2. Introduction to Japanese Buddhism (history, teaching,
+2. Introduction to Japanese Buddhism (history, teaching, and practice of the different schools)

 3. Introduction to Japanese New Religions 4.
 Introduction to Japanese Christianity